 1. Know Your Permissions (and Use Them Wisely)

-Permissions are the settings you have on your computer, cloud drive and/or document sharing devices that determine who has permission to access your documents and to what extent they can share or edit them.
+Permissions are the settings you have on your computer, cloud drive, or document sharing devices that determine who has permission to access your documents and to what extent they can share or edit them.

 The golden rule of permissions is less (access) is more.
 You can always change the permissions later, but it is better to ensure that the recipient only has access to what they legitimately need.
-This is especially important for the workplace in the era of company data breaches.
+Granular permissions and access rights ensure that only authorized users can see certain files.
+This is especially important for the remote workplace in the era of company data breaches.

-When in doubt, it is always a good idea to password-protect your documents when sharing via consumer cloud tools, social media, email or chat platforms.
-But just as banks won’t mail your ATM card and pin number in the same envelope, make sure you aren’t sharing the password in the same email.
+When in doubt, it is always a good idea to password-protect your documents when sharing via consumer cloud tools, social media, email, or chat platforms.

 3. URL Sharing is Your Friend

 When using instant messenger apps such as Slack or Facebook Messenger, URL sharing is a way to keep sensitive information or documents out of your message feed.
 If your account is hacked, then the hacker won’t have direct access to the information.

 When creating a URL, ensure the document is password protected.
 Typically, this could be either adjusting the settings to “password-protect shares.”